mantleconvection/terraneo/doc/src/documentation/index.md

 A corresponding mesh is constructed by splitting the outer surface of \f$\Omega\f$ into 10 spherical diamonds that are extruded towards (or equivalently away from) the origin.

-The figures below show the diamonds in a three-dimensional visualization (each diamond is refined 4 times in lateral and 4 times in radial direction).
+The figures/videos below show the diamonds in a three-dimensional visualization (each diamond is refined 4 times in lateral and 4 times in radial direction).

-Single diamond (diamond id = 0):
+Single diamond (`diamond_id == 0`):
 \htmlonly
 <video width="960" controls>
 <source src="diamond_animation.mp4" type="video/mp4">